Toogoom

 Table Chart PROFILE FAQ

-Toogoom has a typical household mix, with a fairly typical median household size
+Toogoom has a typical household mix, with a lower-than-average median household size

-Family households account for 74.3% of all households, including 21.0% composed of couples with children, 42.4% consisting of couples without children, and 10.6% being single parent families.
-Non-family households make up the remaining 25.7%, with lone person households at 21.9% and group households comprising 3.3% of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of Qld.
+Family households comprise 74.3% of all households, including 21.0% couples with children, 42.4% couples without children, and 10.6% single parent families.
+Non-family households account for the remaining 25.7%, with lone person households at 21.9% and group households comprising 3.3%.
+The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households